lytedev/slippi-nix/readme.md

 `overrideAttrs`) to do this without forking.

 In your flake, you may optionally import the NixOS module for the overclocked adapter and you must import the Home Manager module for the Slippi Launcher.
+You will also need to specify where your Melee ISO is.
 Here is an example:

 ```nix
 {